Skip to content

 Chicory & Rice Soup With Lemon-Chili Relish

-• 2 Tablespoons unsalted butter or bacon fat
+• 2 tablespoons unsalted butter or bacon fat

 • 1 large onion, finely chopped